 “Education in health eating, active living, and mental wellbeing for our children and students is crucial to the development of healthy adults and communities.
 Continuing to build and create new strong relationships with like-minded, supporters and donors to the APPLE Schools mission is a passion for me and I am really excited to join this team.”

 In her free time Cari likes to spend time with her family, getting outdoors as much as possible – hikes with their dog Hilton, camping, and kayaking.
 “The best way to end your day is sitting beside the campfire!”

-Magdalena Pawlowski started working at APPLE Schools in October 2016.
+Magdalena Pawlowski started at APPLE Schools in October 2016.
 Her journey of work experience includes carpentry, teaching social studies in Edmonton and London, U.K., being a frame tech for a telecom company, then finally, communications!
 After completing her bachelor of secondary education degree, she pursued the public relations program at Grant MacEwan University.
-She brings with her a wealth of communications experience from working at the Edmonton Humane Society and APEGA.
-She is an avid aerial-artist-in-the-making and loves animals, reading, dancing, cooking, good jokes, and anything involving the great outdoors.
+She brings with her a wealth of communications experience from the Edmonton Humane Society and APEGA.
+She is an avid aerial-artist-in-the-making and loves animals, reading, dancing, cooking, travel, and anything involving the great outdoors.